1Introduction

 • If your spouse or common-law partner and/or kid(s) will travel to Canada with you, answer “yes.”

-Keep in mind that answering “yes” isn’t a shortcut for your spouse, common-law partner and/or kid(s) to get a work permit.
+Keep in mind that answering “yes” isn’t a shortcut for your spouse, common-law partner and/or kid(s) to get a work/study permit.
 As explained above, “one person, one application” and every traveller to Canada must have their own immigration status.

 Next chapter